themachinethatgoesping/multibeam-echo-grid-simulator/README.rst

 Usage / Examples
 ================
-Please follow the :ref:`Installation` instructions bellow to create a python envornment using pip env or anaconda.
+Please follow the `Installation` instructions bellow to create a python envornment using pip env or anaconda.

 You will find several jupyter notebook examples in the 'examples' folder to:
 - 01 Simulate for a survey over a single target (and visualize the resuts in 3D)